- Student Conduct

 - Attendance at the activity or event is required by a registered student organization and approved in accordance with this policy.

-- Registered student organizations that require their members to travel 25 miles or more from the University to attend an activity or event covered by this policy must obtain from the designated University administrator prior written approval for the proposed travel.
+- Registered student organizations that require their members to travel 25 miles or more from the University to attend an activity or event covered by this policy must obtain prior written approval by the designated administrator for the proposed travel.

 - All Motor Vehicle Travel.